jillianmaher/HiddenLetterGamePart1/README.md

 # Hidden Word Starter Lab
 In this lab, we will start to explore a Word Guessing Game.

 In the early 2000s game show [Lingo](https://en.wikipedia.org/wiki/Lingo_(American_game_show)), contestants would try to guess a Hidden Word.
-Their guesses would be in the form of of a word.
-If a letter in their guess was in the correct position, the letter would appear.
-If a letter from the guess exists anywhere in the hidden word, but not at that location, it would be circled.
+Their guesses would be in the form of a word.
+If a letter in their guess was in the correct position, the letter would be locked.
+If a letter from their guess exists anywhere in the hidden word, but not at that location, it would be circled.
 See the sample game board image below:
 ![Sample Lingo Game Board](https://upload.wikimedia.org/wikipedia/commons/thumb/7/76/Lingopuzzle.svg/220px-Lingopuzzle.svg.png)